pablormier/yabox/README.md

 ## Description

 Yabox is a very small library for black-box (derivative free) optimization of functions that only depends on `numpy` and `matplotlib` for visualization.
-The library includes different stochastic algorithms for minimizing a function `f(X)`, where `X = {x1, ..., xN}` that does not need to have an analytical form.
+The library includes different stochastic algorithms for minimizing a function `f(X)`  that does not need to have an analytical form, where `X = {x1, ..., xN}`.
 The current version of the library includes the Differential Evolution algorithm and a modified version for parallel evaluation.

 Example of minimization of the Ackley function (using Yabox and Differential Evolution):